kram47/Collector/README.md

 1- Launch the set-charset.bat to add the variable JAVA_TOOL_OPTIONS in your environment system
 2- Launch the scriptBDD/database.sql to create the database
-3- Import the project in your IDE
+3- Import the project in your IDE.
-4- Launch the project
+4- Make sure the datas to connect to your database are correct.
+(Main file) 5- Launch the project.

-Read the doc at : http://kram47.fr/topicos_SRI/javadoc/
+Read the documentation at : http://kram47.fr/topicos_SRI/javadoc/